vasturiano/kapsule/README.md

 #### <b>init(domNode, state, componentOptions)</b>

 This method initializes the web component by attaching it to a DOM element.
-This method gets triggered only when the instance is called by the consumer as `myInstance(<domElement>)`.
-This is generally only called once for the whole lifecycle of the component's instance.
+This method is only called once, during the component instantiation.

 This is where DOM operations should be performed for the <b>static</b> parts of the document that do not change throughout its lifecycle.